**”If the Son has set you free, you are truly free.” John 8:36 (NLT)

 **“Kidnappers must be put to death, whether they are caught in possession of their victims or have already sold them as slaves.”
 Exodus 21:16

-God never set up or condoned any kind of forced forced slavery in the Bible.
+God has been by far the greatest and ultimate source of freedom from slavery of all kinds in all of human history.
+He never condoned any kind of forced slavery in the Bible.
 In fact, throughout the Bible, God not only explicitly forbade slavery as a capital crime (Exodus 21:16), banned all forms of theft which Jews knew explicitly included theft of people (Exodus 20:15), classed slave trading with murder (1 Timothy 10:10), and protected people from various kinds of slavery with 2000 verses on 8 kinds of justice principles (Prov.
 29:7, 31:8-9, Deut.
 15:1 and many others), God also repeatedly freed people from many forms of slavery.

 Jeremiah J. Johnston points out in his book Unimaginable by that not only did Christianity abolish slavery many times in many countries in areas under it’s control), it did it twice in history!
 Once in late antiquity, and again in the 18th and 19th centuries after slavery reemerged.